Unity Candle Ritual

 Including Symbolic Rituals in your ceremony leave your guests with something to remember for a long time.

-If using a Unity Candle Ceremony is something that you would like to use, drop me a message and let’s see how we can fit it into your ceremony.
+If using a Unity Candle Ritual is something that you would like to use, drop me a message and let’s see how we can fit it into your ceremony.